-If you’re trying to memorise large amounts of information, chunking might be a good memory technique to utilise.
-Essentially, chunking is about grouping and organising information in smaller sets.
+If you’re trying to memorize large amounts of information, chunking might be a good memory technique to utilize.
+Essentially, chunking is about grouping and organizing information in smaller sets.
 This allows our short-term memory to retain information better.

-For example, instead of attempting to remember a 12-digit phone number by memorising each number individually, you can chunk the numbers into three groups of four.
+For example, instead of attempting to remember a 12-digit phone number by memorizing each number individually, you can chunk the numbers into three groups of four.

-You can follow a similar approach with different subjects by splitting information into units that you can memorise in groups rather than individually.
+You can follow a similar approach with different subjects by splitting information into units that you can memorize in groups rather than individually.

 6. Teach to learn